FernyCastro8/FernyCastro8/README.md

 ### Hi there 👋

+Greetings 👋
+-  I'm Fern :)
+- 👨‍💻  I'm a Junior Full stack Web Developer.
+- 🌐  Specialize in the MERN Stack.
+- When I'm not coding, my probably lifting weights 🏋️‍♂️

+- Learn a little bit a me and my projects on [my site](https://fernycastro.com/)

 <!--
 **FernyCastro8/FernyCastro8** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.